NRA Was 'Foreign Asset' To Russia Ahead of 2016, New Senate Report Reveals

 The conclusions of the Senate investigation could have legal implications for the NRA, Wyden says.

-Tax-exempt organizations are barred from using funds for the personal benefit of its officials, or for actions significantly outside their stated missions.
-The revelations in the Senate report raise questions about whether the NRA could face civil penalties or the loss of its tax-exempt status.
+Tax-exempt organizations are barred from using funds for the personal benefit of its officials or for actions significantly outside their stated missions.
+The revelations in the Senate report raise questions about whether the NRA could face civil penalties or lose its tax-exempt status.

 Attorneys general in the state of New York and the District of Columbia are also conducting separate probes into alleged wrongdoing at the gun rights organization.
 These probes have a broader scope than the Senate report, which focuses on Russia.